WilliamChen76/Natural-Language-Processing----Text-and-Keyword-Association-Analysis/README.md

 # Natural-Language-Processing----Text-and-Keyword-Association-Analysis
-This project aims at pipelining by comparing keywords/texts and getting the similar matrix along with visualizations.
+This project aims at pipelining of comparing keywords/texts and getting the similar matrix along with visualizations.
 It processed a large scale of text files , filtered out irrelavant stopwords and keep financial terms at the same time, and apply a few common NLP techniques like utilizing TF-IDF matrix and Nonnegative Matrix Factorization (NMF).